 Advantages and Disadvantages of Product Life Cycles

-We intuitively understand that products are subject to a life cycle --- they're introduced as innovative and new and eventually become obsolete....
+All products are subject to a life cycle -- they're introduced as innovative and new and eventually become obsolete.
+Life cycle management...

 The Difference Between Wholesale and Retail Insurance Agencies

-Different insurance agencies usually offer significant different products to their clients -- ranging both in the types of policies that they write...
+Insurance agencies usually offer significantly different products to their clients -- ranging both in the types of policies that they write and...